Processo di produzione del prototipo di composto siliconico: Un veloce, Soluzione di prototipazione economicamente vantaggiosa

 SÌ!
 You can use the process to make resin replicas that look and feel like metal (by adding metal fillers or painting the surface).
 Tuttavia, if you need actual metal parts, you’ll need to use other methods like CNC machining.

-Q3: Is the process suitable for large-sized prototypes (PER ESEMPIO., a 1m-tall product)?
+Q3: Is the process suitable for large-sized prototypes (per esempio., a 1m-tall product)?

 It depends on the size.
 For parts larger than 50cm, the silicone mold may be harder to pour evenly (leading to air bubbles).
 In such cases, we recommend splitting the prototype into smaller parts, making separate molds, and assembling the replicas later.